anki-decks/anki-deck-for-duolingo-chinese/README.md

 ## Content

-- Most English definitions needs to be simplified.
+- Most English definitions need to be simplified.
 The meanings that are not used in Duolingo should be removed.
 For instance, if `三`'s definition is `surname San<br /><br />three  / 3`, then it should be simplified to just "three".
-- The line for `加拿大` is very useful, but I think we don't need the individual character notes `加`, `拿`, `大`, so these ones can be deleted.
+- An Anki card asking for the English meaning of `加拿大` is great, but an Anki card asking for the English meaning of `加`, `拿`, and `大` are not needed because they are not words that a beginner needs to know separately.
+Let's mark such notes with the label `no-meaning`.

 # TODO